-Dorset has a 'Channel Panel' in place, in accordance with its duties under the Counter-Terrorism and Security Act 2015.
+Surrey has a 'Channel Panel' in place, in accordance with its duties under the Counter-Terrorism and Security Act 2015.
 This is a multi-agency meeting which discusses individuals who have been referred by the Police as being vulnerable to being drawn into terrorism.
 Where pupils at School are being discussed, the DSL or Headmaster will attend the Panel meetings.

-Any concerns about pupils becoming radicalised or being drawn into extremism should be reported to the DSL who will not speak to parents/carers or other family members at this stage but will take prompt advice from the DSCB as to the most appropriate referral given the level of risk.
-This may include a referral to Children's Social Care, or Channel via Dorset Police (Safeguarding Referral Unit: sru@dorset.pnn.police.uk).
+Any concerns about pupils becoming radicalised or being drawn into extremism should be reported to the DSL who will not speak to parents/carers or other family members at this stage but will take prompt advice from the Surrey SCB as to the most appropriate referral given the level of risk.
+This may include a referral to Children's Social Care, or Channel via Surrey Police.